You are watching: How to say thank you in dutch

 See more: Colors Of Spring 2015 - Pantone Fashion Color Report Spring 2015

-The unit volume alstublieft and alsjeblieft are additionally used once you sell someone an item; at a store, because that example, the cashier will certainly utter Alstublieft! together s/he hands you her receipt.
+The phrases alstublieft and alsjeblieft are also used when you offer someone an item; at a store, for example, the cashier will utter Alstublieft! as s/he hands you your receipt.